acgetchell/mundus-atrox/src/journals/sixteenth.md

 3. *Actias* moves away from the group and casts thunder step, doing 16 HP damage.
 4. *CoralKing* uses 1 unarmed strike and does 10 HP damage.
 5. *Tysnera* uses a feather fall token.
 She can see a greenish glow growing closer.
-6. *Viker* uses Shileighlay on something?
+6. *Viker* uses Shillelagh on something?
 7. The guy is no longer confused, kits *Tasbros* with the telekinetic force, doing 20 HP damage.
 He is now following *Tysnera* down the girth hole.
 Then, he attacks *Viker*, doing 21 HP damage, throwing her down the girth hole too.
 8. I moves toward him, cast Thunderous Smite and hit the guy twice, doing 35HP damage.
 9. *Tasbros* grabs onto *Tysnera* and sees the green glow.